ayabenhmida/Quiz_App/README.md

 # Interactive Quiz App – Inspired by Mentimeter

 Welcome to our Flutter and Firebase-based Interactive Quiz App, built as a real-time, multi-user quiz platform.
-Developed by Aya Ben Hmida and Rihab Ben Amor Souissi, this project was inspired by Mentimeter and offers a seamless experience across web and mobile, thanks to Flutter and Firebase.
+this project was inspired by Mentimeter and offers a seamless experience across web and mobile, thanks to Flutter and Firebase.

 ## Features